-Given the widespread interest in online education and the growth in digital learning at the K-12 and post-secondary levels of education, as documented by the Maryland State Department of Education and Maryland Higher Education Commission, we recommend that the MLDS Center seek to obtain data about online education of its students and citizenry in order to better understand the benefits and possible limitations of this form of education and training.
-MLDS is an ideal depository for these data.
+Given the widespread interest in online education and the growth in digital learning at the K-12 and postsecondary levels of education, we recommend that the MLDS Center collect student data from online education and training programs in order understand the benefits and possible limitations of these programs.
+MLDS is an ideal repository for these data.
 Although multiple organizations collect relevant data about online education, there is little uniformity about how data are collected and reported.
-Including data about online education in MLDS would help to establish guidelines about these data that could improve their validity and reliability.
-Moreover, the inclusion of online data in MLDS would provide opportunities to examine who has access and use of online education and to promote research to inform policymakers and citizens about online education in MLDSC to include data about online education in the data system include:
+Including online education data in MLDS would help establish guidelines that could improve the data's validity and reliability.
+Moreover, the inclusion of online data in MLDS would provide opportunities to examine who has access and use of online education and to promote research to inform policymakers and citizens about online education in Maryland.
+Specific recommendations for the MLDSC to include data about online education in the data system include:

-- Convene stakeholder meetings with K-16 institutions, including alternative agencies that provide online training for young people and adults in the state, to discuss strategies and explore opportunities for collecting data about online education across the state.
-Further, discuss with those stakeholders the benefits to policy and programming to collecting that data. - Working with those same stakeholders, develop guidelines and definitions for what activities constitute online education.
-Develop operationalized definitions to be used state-wide for various levels and strategies in the delivery of online education.
-Consider other forms of digital learning that policymakers might want to include in MLDS. - Explore strategies for obtaining data from providers outside of the state, approach such colleges and universities outside Maryland who provide education services online to Maryland residents to participate in the collection of data to inform policy and programming. - Develop a comprehensive list of providers of online education to provide to students, workers, and citizens in the state.
-That list should include links for where to find out more information. - Develop and pilot data collection protocols to be used with different providers. - Develop a timeline for inclusion of various sources of data about online education in the MLDS. - After the development of some initial dashboard and research ideas, share those ideas and seek feedback from the stakeholders who helped to design and build the data collection plans.
+- Convene stakeholder meetings with K-12, postsecondary institutions, and alternative agencies that provide online trainings across the state, to discuss and explore strategies and opportunities for collecting data about online education across the state. - Develop guidelines and operationalized definitions of what constitutes online education.
+Consider other forms of digital learning that policymakers might want to include in MLDS. - Explore strategies on how to collect data from out-of-state colleges and universities who provide online education to Maryland residents. - Develop a comprehensive list of providers of online education to provide to students, workers, and citizens in the state.
+Include links to additional information about the providers. - Develop and pilot data collection protocols to be used with different providers. - Develop a timeline for inclusion of various sources of data about online education in the MLDS. - After initial dashboards and research ideas are developed, seek feedback from the stakeholders.